Sean Coffey: Early life and education

+After leaving active duty in 1986, Coffey joined the Navy Reserve, where he served for eighteen years.
+As a reservist, he participated in counter-narcotics operations in the Caribbean and armed missions connected to the NATO blockade of the former Yugoslavia.
+His reserve assignments included service in P-3 Orion squadrons and command of Patrol Squadron 92.
+He later commanded the reserve component of the USS Enterprise Carrier Battle Group staff.
+He also served in the Office of the Secretary of Defense (Reserve Affairs), contributing to reports and analyses concerning reserve force utilization during the conflicts in Afghanistan and Iraq.

+Coffey retired from the Navy Reserve in 2004 with the rank of Captain.

 Career

-After leaving active duty, he served in the U.S.

-Navy as a reservist.
+After leaving active duty, he served in the U.S. Navy as a reservist.
 He retired from the Navy in 2004.

 Early legal and political career

 In 1987, after resigning from active naval duty, Coffey returned to New York as a litigation associate with Paul Weiss Rifkind Wharton & Garrison.
 He was appointed an Assistant U.S. Attorney in the Southern District of New York in 1991, and worked with federal, state, and local law enforcement agencies prosecuting a variety of crimes.
-He tried a number of cases to verdict.
-In 1995, Coffey joined the law firm of Latham & Watkins.
+He tried over a dozens felony jury trial to verdict.
+In 1995, Coffey joined the law firm of Latham & Watkins, where he defended major American and international businesses in litigation.

-Tenures at Bernstein Litowitz Berger & Grossmann and Kramer Levin Naftalis & Frankel
+Tenures at Bernstein Litowitz Berger & Grossmann

-Three years later Coffey joined the litigation firm of Bernstein Litowitz Berger & Grossmann, which represents many institutional investors.
+Three years later Coffey left his partnership at Latham & Watkins to join the plaintiffs’ litigation firm of Bernstein Litowitz Berger & Grossmann, which represents many institutional investors.

 During his eleven years at Bernstein Litowitz, Coffey led teams that recovered billions of dollars for victims of corporate fraud.
 In the WorldCom securities litigation, a case he took to trial in 2005 as lead attorney for thousands of investors, his team recovered over $6 billion from Wall Street banks and required all outside directors and key wrongdoers to contribute millions of dollars from their personal funds.
-He was selected as one of the National Law Journal's "Top Ten Winning Attorneys" (in the United States) of 2005, and was profiled by the American Lawyer, the Wall Street Journal, and Bloomberg Markets magazine, which dubbed him "Wall Street's New Nemesis".
+He was selected as one of the National Law Journal's "Top Ten Winning Attorneys" of 2005, and was profiled by the American Lawyer, the Wall Street Journal, and Bloomberg Markets magazine, which dubbed him "Wall Street's New Nemesis".